silnrsi/encoding-converters-core/ReadMe_windows.txt

 This file is only the beginnings of a ReadMe.
-This initial version was created by John Thomson to document the things I've discovered that I wished someone had documented for me.
+This initial version was created by John Thomson (November 5 2012) to document the things I've discovered that I wished someone had documented for me.
 I am not the author of any of this code.
 I may have some of this wrong.
 Please add to it or correct it as you are able.